 A clear space shall be left on the GENERAL PLAN for the quantities decal that will be provided by the Structure Cost Estimating Branch.
 Quantity decals are typically 4" wide and 3" to 5" tall.
 Each quantity listed shall be given on one line.
 If the quantities decal cannot fit on the GENERAL PLAN sheet, it may be placed on another sheet near the front of the set of plans.
 If an INDEX TO PLANS sheet is used, this is the preferred alternate location.
-If the quantities decal is not on the GENERAL PLAN, place a note on the GENERAL PLAN referencing the location of the quantities decal.
+If the quantities decal is not on the GENERAL PLAN referencing the location of the quantities decal.

 - The INDEX TO PLANS sheet shall only be used if the INDEX TO PLANS will not fit on the GENERAL PLAN sheet.
-As a general rule, the INDEX TO PLANS and STANDARD PLAN list shall be on the same sheet.
-The INDEX TO PLANS and STANDARD PLAN list shall show the exact name of each sheet in uppercase letters.
-The preferred location for the INDEX TO PLANS and STANDARD PLAN list is on the GENERAL PLAN, otherwise an INDEX TO PLANS sheet may include the INDEX TO PLANS, STANDARD PLANS list, GENERAL NOTES, PILE DATA TABLE, CONCRETE STRENGTH AND TYPE LIMITS diagram, and other information, as required. - STAGE CONSTRUCTION sheet shall be used when multiple stage construction details cannot fit on the GENERAL PLAN.
+The INDEX TO PLANS shall show the exact name of each sheet in uppercase letters.
+The preferred location for the INDEX TO PLANS is on the GENERAL PLAN, otherwise an INDEX TO PLANS sheet may include the INDEX TO PLANS, GENERAL NOTES, PILE DATA TABLE, CONCRETE STRENGTH AND TYPE LIMITS diagram, and other information, as required.
+In some cases, there is only one sheet in a set of plans, in that case no INDEX TO PLANS is listed on the GENERAL PLAN. - STAGE CONSTRUCTION sheet shall be used when multiple stage construction details cannot fit on the GENERAL PLAN.
 Separating the staging details will allow for additional information to be shown and provide clarity.
 If a STAGE CONSTRUCTION sheet is used, information shall not be duplicated on TYPICAL SECTION shown on GENERAL PLAN. - STRUCTURE PLAN sheet(s) shall be used for large structures when the scale shown on the GENERAL PLAN sheet is too small to provide adequate details.
 When STRUCTURE PLAN sheets are used, the GENERAL PLAN sheet can be simplified with the PLAN, ELEVATION, and PROFILE GRADE shown at a scale that displays the entire structure.